CNN Report Unveils Brutal Numbers on Trump vs. Newsom

 California Governor Gavin Newsom’s social media strategy of mimicking President Donald Trump’s online posting style is generating significant political benefits ahead of a potential 2028 presidential campaign, according to a detailed analysis by CNN data analyst Harry Enten.

-During an appearance on “Laura Coates Live” on Tuesday, August 20, Enten presented compelling data showing Newsom’s Trump-style social media campaign has dramatically expanded his national profile.
-The governor’s press office account on X increased its followers by 450 percent since mid-June, while his official TikTok and Instagram accounts gained more than one million followers since January.
+During an appearance on “Laura Coates Live” on Tuesday, August 19, 2025, Enten presented compelling data showing Newsom’s Trump-style social media campaign has dramatically expanded his national profile.
+The governor’s press office account on X has seen a 450 percent increase in followers since June, while his official TikTok and Instagram accounts have gained over one million followers since January.

-Google searches for “Gavin Newsom” have surged dramatically, with Enten noting increases of 1,300 percent on June 1 and another 500 percent on August 1.
+Google searches for “Gavin Newsom” have surged dramatically, with Enten noting increases of 1,300 percent since June 1 and another 500 percent since August 1.
 The CNN analyst emphasized that in politics, particularly for those considering entering the 2028 race, generating attention remains paramount.

 Newsom’s parody approach involves replicating Trump’s signature all-caps social media rants, creating nicknames for political rivals, and using similar rhetorical flourishes.
 The strategy has drawn sharp criticism from Republican figures, with Vice President JD Vance addressing the issue during a Wednesday appearance on Fox News’ “The Ingraham Angle.”